 To continue for another degree you should contact the Academic Coordinator.
-The following forms/cards may be picked up from the Graduate School:
+A form must be filed for any of the following situations:

-- Completed MS and continuing for a PhD in the same department. - Not completing a PhD and continuing for a MS in the same department. - o Not completing a graduate degree and continuing as an undergraduate. - New Application: Continuing a graduate degree program in a different department.
+- o Completed MS and continuing for a PhD in the same department. - Not completing a PhD and continuing for a MS in the same department. - Not completing a graduate degree and continuing as an undergraduate. - New Application: Continuing a graduate degree program in a different department.